zhzrui/zhzrui/README.md

 ## Hi there 👋
-I'm Goose (zhzrui).
+I'm zhzrui.
 Welcome to my GitHub!

-* 3rd year Computer Science student
+* 4th year Computer Science student
-* Currently working on a portfolio website and FACESHOPPER
+* Currently working on a portfolio website
 * Interested in game development and design

 <img width="956" height="558" alt="Here&#39;s the Catch thumbnail" src="https://github.com/user-attachments/assets/83ddf783-89a0-408b-baa3-8a0d09997207" />